-Graduates successfully completed DBM 1313-Introduction to SQL with a pass rate of 80% or higher.
+Students must have taken and passed ET 2124-Control Systems with a pass rate of 80% or above.

-75% of the program graduates will be positively placed within the first year of graduation as indicated by the Student Follow-up Survey report.
+75% of the program graduates will be positively placed in the field, related fields, or in continuing education within the first year of graduation, as indicated by the Student Follow-up Survey report.